yrmvgh/yiufcrawl/README.md

       before.
     * how much magic a summon drains is reduced by higher spell power
     * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.
-    * you can't regenerate magic while you have any summons

 * Inventory expansion
     * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
 The 'i' command shows the weapons, armour,